 That will improve the quality of work and life.
 But it all starts with overcoming procrastination.
 Not just for a day.
 But every day.

-Want to learn more?
+Want to learn more about this procrastination study?
 On my podcast episode, I discuss the findings in more detail.

 Get TWO free eBooks on Habits & Productivity